StevenMcLeroy/UT-Cybersecurity-ELK-Project/README.md

 	Ruby-Web-3: 10.2.0.8

 We have installed the following Beats on these machines:

 	Filebeat
 	Metricbeat

 These Beats allow us to collect the following information from each machine:

-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+	-Filebeat collects log data.
+An example of Filebeat in practice may be found in the Apache module which examines access and error logs from the Apache HTTP server.
+	-Metricbeat collects host metrics.
+An example of Metricbeat in practice may be found with the Azure module which collects amd examines logs and values related to a system or a system componet at a particular point in time.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:

-- Copy the install-elk.yml file to /etc/ansible/ directory
+	- Copy the ansible host file to /etc/ansible/ directory
-- Update the etc/ansible/hosts file to include the ELK sever
+	- Update the etc/ansible/hosts file to include IP addresses of the DVMA VMs and the ELK sever.
 	- Run the playbook, and navigate to http://<ELK.VM.External.IP>:5601/app/kibana to check that the installation worked as expected.
 As the ELK-Server uses a dynamic external IP address, be careful to use the appropriate IP for the session in question.

-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+	- The ansible_config.yml is used make Ansible run the playbook on a specific machine.
+	- Specifying which machines to install the ELK server on versus on which to install Filebeat and Metricbeat is address by the config file.